hngts/zmemo/README.md

 ## Good to know:

+- *zmemo* allows only one working, launched instance
 - *zmemo* files are ordinary plain text files stored inside `~/.local/share/zmemo`.
 - When You add new *zmemo file*, blank spaces in file name will be replaced with underscore `_`.

 ## Configuration: